svgeesus/EuroMPE/pitch-dac.md

 ## Digital interface

-With Teensy 3.6, 3v3 Vdd unless level shifter used.But 3V3 has reduced dynamic range and needs a (less good) 2.5V or 3V ref, although avoiding level shifter.
-5V5 allows higher dynamic range (lower noise) but allows better, 5V ref.
+With Teensy 3.6, 3V3 Vdd unless level shifter used.
+But 3V3 has reduced dynamic range and needs a (less good) 2.5V or 3V ref, although avoiding level shifter.
+Using 5V5 for DAC power allows higher dynamic range (lower noise) and allows better, 5V ref.
 Needs unidirectional level shifter for CS, SCLK, MOSI/Dout but those are inexpensive.

 74AHCT125 Quad Level-Shifter (PDIP, SOIC, SSOP)  good for SPI, fast enough.
 2 CS, SCLK, MOSI so two pitch DACs.
 Vdd abs max -0.5V to +7V so good for 5V5.
 Base unit needs 2, second supplies 4 more CS; 3 used for global pich and 2 more channels (on first expander, to 4-voice).
 A third, fitted if needed, supplies 4 more CS for 4 more channels, only needed for 6-voice and 8-voice builds.

+Alternatively, use 4-channel digital isolator to prevent coupling of high speed signals, such as TI ISO7240C (SOIC-16, $6.03) which can use 3V3 input and 5V5 output with separate grounds.
+In that case use one per board on the DAC board, so need 3 for 4-voice and 3 more for 8-voice.
+Connect with 6-way cable (3V3, DGND, SCLK, MOSI, CS1, CS2).

 ## Initial accuracy